Help & FAQs

 Frequently Asked Questions

 Need help with something?
-Here are our most frequently asked questions ?
+Here are our most frequently asked questions?

 The widerAdvance Facility helps Horizon Europe projects from Widening Countries and Outermost Regions strengthen their communication, dissemination, and exploitation (D&E) activities - so that research results can achieve real impact across Europe and beyond.

-• Have one or more Key Exploitable Results (KERs) stemming directly from a Widening action or indirectly within the same scientific domain
+• Have one or more Key Exploitable Results (KERs)

 We offer tailored individual support and open-access services like webinars, online trainings, stakeholder engagement, matchmaking, study visits, networking possibilities as well as guidance on IP, follow-up funding, communication, and result valorisation.